yanxifang/Gov-1347/_posts/2020-10-16-Week-Six-Predictions.md

 ## Comparing the Air War & The Ground Game
 [Last week](https://yanxifang.github.io/Gov-1347/2020/10/09/Week-Five-Predictions.html), I was unable to find a meaningful impact of advertising.
 As it turns out, I should have used the logarithm of the ad cost rather than the ad cost itself: advertising only impacts voters at the margin (i.e. a relatively small, but electorally significant, number of voters), so there are declining returns to scale.
 However, even when using the logarithm of the costs, I was still unable to find a linear regression that shows a clear correlation, either positive or negative, between advertisement spending and the two-party vote share (note: this was for the 2012 campaign, the most recent year for which I have extensive data).

 Obviously, without a clear indication of whether advertising has any effect on vote share, it becomes difficult to compare advertising to the ground game.
-Nonetheless, it should be interesting to see whether there are any correlations between campaign activity and increased vote share. **Again, there is very little data available on ground campaign activity.** This is not surprising, considering that parties may employ the same campaign strategists for different candidates in different years, which potentially makes campaign activity
+Nonetheless, it should be interesting to see whether there are any correlations between campaign activity and increased vote share. **Again, there is very little data available on ground campaign activity.** This is not surprising, considering that parties may employ the same campaign strategists for different candidates in different years, which potentially makes campaign activity a secret of some sort.

+Using data from the 2012 campaign cycle (the only year for which complete county-level data is available), I developed models for field office placement by both the Obama and Romney campaigns.
+As shown below, **there appears to be a "matching" effect, as well as more campaign offices in battleground counties (but not swing ones).** There are a few drawbacks to this model of placement: for instance, while the model accounts for state-to-state differences, it does not account for population (perhaps a higher-population county is more likely to have an office), nor does it account for the fact that campaign office activities are not restricted to one county and could have been placed at a location where volunteers or staffers can reach nearby counties as well.

 <table style="text-align:center"><caption><strong>Placement of Field Offices (2012)</strong></caption>
 <tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td colspan="2"><em>Dependent variable:</em></td></tr>